 The Right also wants the State scaled down with less regulatory intervention and less taxpayer money wasted.

 People should be free to spend their money as they wish.
 They should be free to take responsibility for their own lives.
-That means taking the risk that they will fail but they will also learn vital life lessons from their failure.
+That means taking the risk that they will fail – but they will then learn vital life lessons from their failure.

 In Socialist-type economies, the State takes charge.
 So the State takes more in taxes because it has more officials to employ to enforce the increasing number of regulations, and to run the government departments spending more of taxpayers money.